plan44/vdcd/README.md

 ### To try it out

 - plan44.ch provides a RaspberryPi image named P44-DSB-X which contains a complete OpenWrt ready to run first experiments with virtual devices (for example driving GPIO pins of the Raspberry).
-You can download it from [https://plan44.ch/automation/p44-dsb-x.php](https://plan44.ch/automation/p44-dsb-x.php), copy it to a SD Card and use it with a RPi B, B+ or 2.
+You can download it from [https://plan44.ch/automation/p44-dsb-x.php](https://plan44.ch/automation/p44-dsb-x.php), copy it to a SD Card and use it with a RPi B, B+, 2,3 and 4.

 ### To build it or use the external devices API